Jharshal/Simon-says-game/README.md

 what is simon says game?

-In this you are giver 4 boxes with different colors.
+In this you are given 4 boxes with different colors.

 1 - Once you click any key on keyboard, the game will start.
 2 - One of those four boxes will flash.